-ADA Members and oral health care professionals from the around the world will gather in San Francisco for the ADA’s 153rd Annual Session and World Marketplace Exhibition at the Moscone Center Oct.
-18 – 21, 2012.
+ADA Members and oral health care professionals from the around the world will gather in New Orleans for the ADA’s 154th Annual Session and World Marketplace Exhibition at the Ernest N. Morial Convention Center Oct.
+31–Nov.
+3, 2013.

 Water Fluoridation: Celebrating 65 Years of Tooth Decay Prevention

 The American Dental Association endorses the fluoridation of community water supplies and the use of fluoride-containing products as safe and effective measures for preventing tooth decay.
 Studies show that community water fluoridation prevents at least 25 percent of tooth decay in children and adults throughout the lifespan.